charmed-kubernetes/pytest-operator/docs/reference.md

 ### `--juju-max-frame-size`

 Maximum frame size to use when connecting to a juju model.
-The default is None and the value must be between 0 and MAX_FRAME_SIZE
+The default is None

 ## Fixtures